ha0z1/idmp/README.md

 }
 ```

-The example on swr's homepage is very elegant, but in practice a view is likely to come from more than one data source.
+The example on SWR's homepage is very elegant, but in practice a view is likely to come from more than one data source.
 Because Hooks [can't be nested and have conditional branches](https://legacy.reactjs.org/docs/hooks-rules.html).
 Assume there are two interfaces, B depends on the result of A as params, the code will quickly deteriorate to the following form:

 ```typescript
 ...